Dead Talents Society: Plot

-In the real world, a ghost-hunting social media influencer, Non-Believer, announces plans to produce a vlog by watching Jessica's jump scare videos in Rookie's haunted hotel, to see what would happen when the two urban legends are triggered simultaneously.
+In the world of the living, a ghost-hunting social media influencer, Non-Believer, announces plans to produce a vlog by watching Jessica's jump scare videos in Rookie's haunted hotel, to see what would happen when the two urban legends are triggered simultaneously.
 This draws great attention from the underworld; even the Chairghost of the Society expresses interest in how both divas might react.
 Jessica, now an international star after haunting an American influencer to death, agrees to return to Taiwan and do a crossover haunting show with Rookie, attempting to destroy Catherine's protégé.
 She publicly humiliates Rookie on a talk show, and when Catherine blames Rookie for not defending herself, the fragile-ego Rookie quits the agency in rage.
-Makoto finds Rookie at her old house, where she reveals that the piano competition certificate was actually forged by her father to encourage her, despite her being a good-for-nothing person who failed at numerous goals.
-After being expelled from university, the only goal left on her list was to be a good daughter, but she ultimately fails it as she is crushed to death while trying to secure the certificate in an earthquake.
+Makoto finds Rookie at her old house, where she reveals that the piano 'certificate of hard work' was actually forged by her father to encourage her in childhood.
+Following this, she sets up numerous goals to achieve throughout her life.
+She accomplishes none of them.
+Once she withdrew from university and effectively surrendered her second to last goal, the only thing left on her list was to be a good daughter.
+She ultimately fails it as she is crushed to death by her family's trophy case while trying to secure the certificate in an earthquake.
 Knowing her story, Makoto encourages Rookie to be herself instead of living up to what others expect.

 Meanwhile, the crossover show between Catherine and Jessica commences, with the two sabotaging each other's performances, failing to scare the ghost-hunting influencers.
 Enraged, Jessica assaults Catherine, causing collateral damage that destroys the influencers' camera, which means the show would not be seen by anyone in the real world, and the Chairghost leaves prematurely before the show's end in dissatisfaction.
 Touched by Catherine's actions, Rookie shows up at the last second and performs another leap, which manages to scare the influencers, and she chases them away alongside Catherine, Makoto, Camilla, and Kouji.

-Although Rookie and Catherine's group loses at the Golden Ghost Awards, their scare of the influencers results in a car crash and the subsequent large exorcising ceremony garners public attention, which satisfies the Chairghost whom ultimately grants renewals of Catherine, Rookie, and Jessica's working passes.
+Although Rookie and Catherine's group loses at the Golden Ghost Awards, their scare of the influencers results in a car crash and the subsequent large exorcising ceremony receives public attention, which satisfies the Chairghost whom ultimately grants renewals of Catherine, Rookie, and Jessica's working passes.
 In the end, Rookie visits her sister's newborn child and tells him that it is not necessary to be talented, but to simply be himself.